Calendar for cultural diversity

 - Explore the languages featured in each month including related literature.

 Each year, NSW public schools are invited to submit student artwork for possible inclusion in the calendar for cultural diversity around a given theme.
 The artwork selected for inclusion in each calendar represents the creative talents of public school students from across the state.
+A selection of student artwork submitted for the 2019 calendar can be viewed at the online gallery.

 - reflect the theme